 Probably not.
 This simple but powerful question pulls me right back to my senses and stops the thought spiral that leads to personalizing something that should just be left alone.
 At work.
 And not in my personal energy space.

-2. Use simple questions to stop the negative spiral that leads to taken things too personally.
+2. Use simple questions to stop the negative spiral that leads to taking things too personally.

 These questions stop you before you start overthinking, which leads to you exaggerating the situation and taking it too personally.